MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement/New-MgDeviceManagementDeviceHealthScriptAssignment.md

   - `[WindowsInformationProtectionNetworkLearningSummaryId <String>]`: key: id of windowsInformationProtectionNetworkLearningSummary
   - `[WindowsMalwareInformationId <String>]`: key: id of windowsMalwareInformation

-RUNSCHEDULE `<IMicrosoftGraphDeviceHealthScriptRunSchedule>`: Base type of Device health script run schedule.
+RUNSCHEDULE <IMicrosoftGraphDeviceHealthScriptRunSchedule>: Base type of Device health script run schedule.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Interval <Int32?>]`: The x value of every x hours for hourly schedule, every x days for Daily Schedule, every x weeks for weekly schedule, every x months for Monthly Schedule.
 Valid values 1 to 23

-TARGET `<IMicrosoftGraphDeviceAndAppManagementAssignmentTarget1>`: Base type for assignment targets.
+TARGET <IMicrosoftGraphDeviceAndAppManagementAssignmentTarget1>: Base type for assignment targets.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[DeviceAndAppManagementAssignmentFilterId <String>]`: The Id of the filter for the target assignment.
   - `[DeviceAndAppManagementAssignmentFilterType <DeviceAndAppManagementAssignmentFilterType?>]`: Represents type of the assignment filter.

-## RELATED LINKS

 ## RELATED LINKS